 Employers should generally not approach the prospective employees’ current or previous employer unless the candidate has given permission.
 The Employment Practices Data Protection Code, issued as guidance to the Data Protection Act 1998, specifies that Employers should always obtain an applicant’s signed consent before seeking any information about them from a third party.
-This Code is not legally binding but can be taken into account by a Court or Tribunal if there is a legal challenge.
+This Code isn’t legally binding but can be taken into account by a Court or Tribunal if there’s a legal challenge.

 Employers should also respect a request from a job applicant not to contact their current employer until the appropriate time.

 Is there a legal obligation for a previous employer to give a reference to their ex-employee?

 There’s no legal right for a employer (the referee) to provide a reference about an ex-employee, whether the request is from the ex-employee, another employer, a bank or a landlord, unless this was a requirement of their employment contract.

 However, if an employer is regulated by the Financial Services Authority and they receive a reference request relating to a former employee who was an ‘approved person’, whose new role will include performance of a ‘controlled function’, the employer is obliged to respond as soon as reasonably possible, and to provide all the relevant information.

 An employer may also have an obligation to provide a reference for a former employee if they’ve agreed to do so under the terms of a compromise agreement (which is a mutual agreement that the employee’s employment is to be terminated).
 In these circumstances, specific wording to be included in the reference is often agreed between the parties when drawing up the compromise agreement.